somenath203/Air-Quality-Predictor/README.md

 With this project, you can accurately predict the concentration of PM2.5 particles (particulate matter with a diameter of 2.5 micrometers or smaller) in the air, enabling better environmental monitoring and informed decision-making.

+## Purpose of the Project

+The purpose of the Air Quality Predictor project is to empower individuals and organizations with a web based A.I. application for understanding and forecasting air quality.
+By predicting PM2.5 levels, individuals can take measures to safeguard their health which includes making informed decisions about outdoor activities, adjusting indoor ventilation, and taking necessary precautions when air quality deteriorates.
+Besides this, the environmental agencies and researchers can utilize our project to track and analyze air quality trends over time.

 ## Components of the Project